 Dr. Mosquera has subspecialty expertise in Genitourinary Pathology.
-His research interests include genomics of prostate cancer, development of tissue-based biomarkers and soft tissue pathology.
-His background includes training in Molecular Pathology and Toxicology at the University of Leicester in the United Kingdom, and Fellowships in Genitourinary Pathology and Translational Research at Brigham and Women’s Hospital.
-Dr. Mosquera’s research interests include genomics of prostate cancer and soft tissue tumors and development of tissue and plasma-based biomarkers.
-The Research Pathology Team at Englander is comprised of pathologists with different sub-specialties, research and clinical fellows as well as technicians, who work to optimize next-generation biobanking protocols and to develop in situ and plasma-based research assays as potential biomarkers.
+His research interests include genomics of prostate cancer, development of tissue and plasma-based biomarkers and soft tissue pathology.
+His background includes training in Molecular Pathology and Toxicology at the University of Leicester in the United Kingdom, Anatomic and Clinical Pathology residency at Rush University Medical Center in Chicago, and Fellowships in Genitourinary Pathology and Translational Research at Brigham and Women’s Hospital.
+Dr. Mosquera has co-authored more than 100 peer-reviewed publications and serves as Section Editor in Precision Medicine for Archives of Pathology & Laboratory Medicine.

 In his role as Director of Research Pathology at the Englander Institute for Precision Medicine, Dr. Mosquera has supervised the development of next-generation biobanking protocols to optimize sequencing outcome and development of patient-derived tumor organoids, and the integration of a precision medicine framework into a rapid autopsy program.